kakitone/MetaFinisherSC/README.md

 # MetaFinisherSC
-### Mixed read type and mixed contig type###

-Assume you have short reads (SR.fasta), long reads(LR.fasta) , contigs formed from short reads(SC.fasta), contigs formed from long reads(LC.fasta).

-The final output is **abun.fasta** after running through the M-Fixer(mis-assembly fixing), FinisherSC and A-Splitter(join contigs based on abundance information).

-In order to do that, here are the steps.

-1. Run M-Fixer which merge contigs with information from reads.
-It also fixes misassembly

-        python -m srcRefactor.misassemblyFixerLib.mFixer -par 20 destinedFolder mummerPath

-2. Run FinisherSC to join the contigs together based on overlap information

-        python -m srcRefactor.repeatPhaserLib.finisherSCCoreLib.finisherSC -par 20 destinedFolder mummerPath

-3. Run A-Splitter to join contigs based on abundance information (to run faster, you can use the -ar True -rs 0 -rd True )

-        python -m srcRefactor.repeatPhaserLib.aSplitter -par 20 -rp improved2.fasta  destinedFolder mummerPath
+### Introduction ###
+This tool is for users to upgrade their metagenomics assemblies using long reads.
+This includes fixing mis-assemblies and scaffolding/gap-filling.
+If you encounter any issues, please contact me at kklam@eecs.berkeley.edu.
+My name is Ka-Kit Lam.

 ### Only long reads and contigs formed from long reads ###

 Assume you have your long reads (LR.fasta) and contigs formed from long reads (LC.fasta).

-The final output is **abun.fasta** after running through the M-Fixer(mis-assembly fixing), FinisherSC and A-Splitter(join contigs based on abundance information).
+The final output is **abun.fasta** after running through the M-Fixer(mis-assembly fixing) and A-Splitter(join contigs based on abundance and overlap information).

 In order to do that, here are the steps.

-1. Run M-Fixer which merge contigs with information from reads(key intermediate output here is noEmbed.fasta).
-It also fixes misassembly
+1. Run M-Fixer which fix misassemblies with information from reads(key intermediate output here is mFixed.fasta).

-        python -m srcRefactor.misassemblyFixerLib.mFixer -par 20 -t LR destinedFolder mummerPath
+        python -m srcRefactor.misassemblyFixerLib.mFixer destinedFolder mummerPath

-2. Run FinisherSC to join the contigs together based on overlap information(key intermediate output here is improved2.fasta)

-        python -m srcRefactor.repeatPhaserLib.finisherSCCoreLib.finisherSC -par 20 destinedFolder mummerPath

-3. Run A-Splitter to join contigs based on abundance information (to run faster, you can use the -ar True -rs 0 -rd True ) (key intermediate output here is abun.fasta)
+2. Run A-Splitter to join contigs based on abundance information (key intermediate output here is abun.fasta)

-        python -m srcRefactor.repeatPhaserLib.aSplitter -par 20 -rp improved2.fasta destinedFolder mummerPath
+        python -m srcRefactor.repeatPhaserLib.aSplitter destinedFolder mummerPath

 ### Example ###
-Below is a step by step example on running MetaFinisherSC on the testset provided(for simplicity we use the only long read mode here).
+Below is a step by step example on running MetaFinisherSC on the testset provided.
+In this example, there are two misassembled contigs and we will fix the misassemblies and join them back correctly.
+The reads are synthetic reads extracted from two synthetic species of different abundances(20X and 50X respectively).
+Both species share a common segment of length 12000 bp and that the readlength is 6000bp.

 1. Clone MetaFinisherSC